-- Flexible support plans starting at $29/month (Note—Microsoft support does not include support for Linux images in the Azure Marketplace, though in some cases Linux publishers offer support per the plans above).
+- Flexible support plans starting at $29/month (Note—Microsoft support does not include support for Linux images in the Azure Marketplace, though in some cases Linux publishers offer support).
 Find a plan.

-- Guaranteed 99.95% connectivity for multiple instances.
+- Guaranteed 99.95 percent connectivity for multiple instances.
 Read the SLA.

 No. All new virtual machines have an operating system disk and a local disk (or “resource disk”).
 We do not charge for local disk storage.
 The operating system disk is charged at the regular rate for disks.
 See all virtual machines configurations.